Regression Discontinuity Design with Potentially Many Covariates: Main result

-Although Theorem \ref{thm:t} is our main result on inference of the causal effect $\tau$, it is also possible to derive the consistency of the selection procedures $\hat{S}$ and $\tilde{S}$ under the additional $\beta$-min type condition, which is presented in the following theorem.
+\begin{rem} {[}Selection consistency{]} Although Theorem \ref{thm:t} is our main result on inference of the causal effect $\tau$, it is also possible to derive the consistency of the selection procedure (i.e., $\mathbb{P}\{\hat{S}=S^{*}\}\to1$) under some additional $\beta$-min type condition (i.e., there exists some $\varepsilon>0$ such that $|\gamma_{j}^{*}|>\lambda_{n}\varrho_{n}s^{*}(1+\varepsilon)$ for each $j\in S^{*}$).
+See a working paper version of this paper (Arai, Otsu and Seo, 2021) for more details on the selection consistency. \end{rem}